Step 1 - Search

 share their local problems.
 Cellular

-networks have grown significantly and so have 3G nad 4G
+networks have grown significantly and so have 3G, 4G and 5g

-speeds but coverage actually has gotten worse as a result.
+speeds but coverage actually has become worse as a result.

 Carriers provide their own theoretical coverage maps